RalphLesch/dl-lab-2018-project/code/README.md

-# Computer Vision Project - Augmentation parameter search and semantic segmentation with fully convolutional networks
+# Augmentation parameter search and semantic segmentation with fully convolutional networks

 * For training first download and extract the training and testing data (described at `data/readme.md`)